FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/prereqs_overview/_index.md

 ## Port numbers

- The installer suggests the port numbers listed below for the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> server ports:
+ The installer suggests the port numbers listed below for the {{< SecureTransport/componentshortname  >}} server ports:

 -   The embedded database port number – `33060`
-    This port is used for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge, for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server Standard Clustering installations, and for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server stand-alone installations that use the embedded database.
+    This port is used for {{< SecureTransport/componentshortname >}} Edge, for {{< SecureTransport/componentshortname >}} Server Standard Clustering installations, and for {{< SecureTransport/componentshortname >}} Server stand-alone installations that use the embedded database.
 You can change this port after installation using the Administration Tool.
 -   Oracle database listener port number –`1521`
-    This port is used for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server Enterprise Cluster installations that use an external Oracle database.
+    This port is used for {{< SecureTransport/componentshortname >}} Server Enterprise Cluster installations that use an external Oracle database.
 You can change this port after installation using the Administration Tool.
 -   PostgreSQL database listener port number –`5432`
-    This port is used for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server Enterprise Cluster installations that use an external PostgreSQL database.
+    This port is used for {{< SecureTransport/componentshortname >}} Server Enterprise Cluster installations that use an external PostgreSQL database.
 You can change this port after installation using the Administration Tool.
 -   Microsoft SQL Server port number – `1433`
-    This port is used for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server Enterprise Cluster installations that use an external Microsoft SQL Server database.
+    This port is used for {{< SecureTransport/componentshortname >}} Server Enterprise Cluster installations that use an external Microsoft SQL Server database.
 You can change this port after installation using the Administration Tool.
 -   Admin port number – `444`
     This is the port that the web server for the Administration Tool listens to.
 You must specify the Admin port number in the URL when accessing the Administration Tool, using the form, `https://<hostname>:<Admin port>/`.
-If you are installing <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> on a UNIX-based server to run as a non-root user, 8000 is added to port numbers that are below 1024, so the default Admin port number is 8444.
+If you are installing {{< SecureTransport/componentshortname >}} on a UNIX-based server to run as a non-root user, 8000 is added to port numbers that are below 1024, so the default Admin port number is 8444.
 -   Tomcat JK port number – `8009`
     This is the port that the Coyote JK Connector, the internal module of the admin server that handles the execution of servlets and JSP pages, listens to.
 It must be greater than 1024.
 -   Tomcat shutdown port number – `8005`